motherjones/judicial-elections/README.md

-# Data Diary for BTS Transtats, T100
+# Data Diary for Mother Jones Judicial Campaign Finance Investigation

 This is a sample data diary that walks through the steps of acquiring [air carrier payload data from the Bureau of Transportation Statistics](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=259&DB_Short_Name=Air%20Carriers) and preparing it for SQL analysis.